tcr/parser-c/README.md

 # parser-c

-Rust module to parse C code.
-Port of Haskell's language-C to Rust.
-WIP
+Rust module for parsing C code.
+Port of Haskell's [language-c](https://github.com/visq/language-c), semi-automatically translated using [Corollary](https://github.com/tcr/corrode-but-in-rust).

+A lot of work remains:

+* Building up an equivalent test bed to language-c's, then automatically cross-check
+* Fix errors in the ported code
+* Figure out a porting story for alex/happy generated parser
+* Converting portions of the code into Rust idioms

+Example:

 ```rust
 extern crate parser_c;